 2) Sniffing the floor, hunching over, circling and looking for a quiet spot.

 by saying “NO” in such a way that the puppy understands what it was doing was wrong and

 ~ Training Ears to Stand ~

 down and keeps them from standing.
-Use a small beard clipper you can get at K-mart, Wal-
+Use a small beard clipper you can get at K-mart, Wal-Mart, or

 ~ Taping Ear ~

-and down).
+down).
 The ear is now sticking straight up in a point.
-Use Medical tape to wrap around the
+Use Medical tape to wrap around the ear.
+2nd

 ~ Calcium Supplement ~

-age of your puppy and the strength of his ears.
-Hopefully, the following information will help
+your puppy and the strength of his ears.
+Hopefully, the following information will help you understand

-period of teething I use and recommend you use a calcium supplement such as Pet-Cal.
+teething I use and recommend you use a calcium supplement such as Pet-Cal.
 Pet-Cal is a palatable

 calcium-phosphorus-vitamin D preparation for dogs.
-Pet Cal is an excellent
+Pet Cal is an excellent calcium supplement for

-cracked.
-If you incur any problems with your puppies health call, your vet and your breeder immediately!
+you incur any problems with your puppies health call, your vet and your breeder immediately!

 Vets are on call 24 hours a day if you need one and so am I.